kaylaagh/cse15l-lab-reports/index.md

 - Step 1: Open your VS Code terminal
  ![Image](terminal.png)
   It should look something like this.
 If you cannot find it, it may be hidden.
 On the bottom left corner, click on the circle with an x in the middle.
 This   should pop up a menu where you can then click on terminal.

 - Step 2: Checking for Git
   If you are a mac user, skip this step.
 For Windows users, install `git` for [Windows](https://gitforwindows.org/).
-Once installed, follow the               instructions on this [Link](https://code.visualstudio.com/](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994)) to set your default terminal to use `git-bash` in VS Code.
+Once installed, follow the               instructions on this [Link](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to set your default terminal to use `git-bash` in VS Code.
+Next, open a terminal in VS Code to use `ssh`.